-This 2017 grant of $90,000 is funded jointly by FRAXA and the Fragile X Research Foundation of Canada (Year 1: $28,125 from FRAXA; $16,875 from FXRFC).
+This 2017-18 grant of $90,000 was funded FRAXA with special funding Fragile X Research Foundation of Canada ($16,875 from FXRFC).
 Dr. Ilse Gantois was previously funded by FRAXA as a postdoctoral fellow in the Belgium lab of Dr. Frank Kooy.

-A previous FRAXA grant to the Sonenberg lab has led to great interest in the available drug, metformin, as a potential treatment for fragile X syndrome.
-FRAXA is currently organizing clinical trials of metformin.
+A previous FRAXA grant to the Sonenberg lab has led to great interest in the available drug, metformin, as a potential treatment for Fragile X syndrome.
+Clinical trials of metformin are now in progress.

 Ilse Gantois, PhD